ranmengc137/youtube-english-tutor/README.md

 # YouTube English Tutor

 Spring Boot app to generate quizzes from YouTube videos.
 It fetches transcripts (yt-dlp), generates questions (OpenAI), and uses RAG over transcript chunks (stored in Postgres) to show relevant snippets for wrong answers.
+A YouTube-backed catalog powers “Start Instantly” with a cached pool of short, captioned videos so random picks are instant without live API calls on click.

 ## Stack
 - Java 17, Spring Boot (Web, Thymeleaf, Data JPA)
 - Postgres (primary), H2 (dev if you switch URL)
 - yt-dlp for transcripts
 - OpenAI for questions and embeddings
+- YouTube Data API (cached catalog pool; no live search on user clicks)

 ## Config
 `src/main/resources/application.properties` (or env vars):